jeanetteoh/SPLICE/README.md

 ![Menu_Composite1](composite/menu_composite_pattern.png)
 > The OMT Disgram above only demonstrates one of the many restaurants that utilize the ```menu_component``` base class.
 All the other restaurants we have chose to implement also comprises of a respective component class and leaf class that replicates a similar OMT diagram.
 Such files can be found under ```composite/menu_burger/...```, ```composite/menu_pizza/...```, and ```composite/menu_taco/...```

-For each restaurant, we added around 9-10 of their top 10 items.
-These can be found under ```interface/```, an example will be displayed below:
+Due to limitations, for each restaurant, we decided to only add around 9-10 of their customer favorite items.
+These display functions can be found under ```interface/```, an example will be displayed below:

 ```c++
 class menu_mcdonalds_display